zeezephyr/urbanism-guide/content/en/austin/housing/housing_segregation.md

 ## A Note on The Impacts on People

 Below we describe the significant ways that our government and society created segregation both in Austin and throughout the US.
 But equally important is to keep in mind how the people who were victims of these policies were forced to live.
-They were living in poorly constructed housing which were intentionally placed far from work and "white" society.
+They were living in poorly constructed housing that was intentionally placed far from work and "white" society.
 Despite this they'd often be paying much more for housing than other Americans due to limited options, and higher interest rates from private loans.
 As a result they'd often be forced to work multiple jobs, take on extra roommates, and have little time or energy to maintain their already poorly constructed housing.
 They'd have their roads less paved, their sewers less serviced, and other utilities and services neglected.

 Many racist stereotypes that exist today come from these conditions.
 Conditions that are forced on Black Americans and immigrant populations throughout our history.
-But as is often the case in America, Black Americans seem to get the worst of it.
+But as is often the case in America, Black Americans seem to get the worst of it; and we must do much better.

 ## Deed Restrictions / Racial Covenants